Skip to content

 1. determine the inactive slot

-2. build and start only that target slot
+2. pull and start only that target slot

 3. verify that target slot on its host-bound port

-4. rewrite the production NGINX vhost from deploy/nginx/meo-mai-moi.com.conf.template
+4. rewrite the reverse proxy vhost from the configured template

-5. reload NGINX and mark the new slot active
+5. validate and reload the reverse proxy, then mark the new slot active

 6. stop the legacy single-backend service after the first successful slot rollout